 PERIOD SUMMARY: As some 350,000 African-American US soldiers returned from service in World War I (1914–1918), they found the injustices of their home nation unchanged.
 Racist Jim Crow laws enforced segregation and unequal citizenship in the South.
 Determined to find a better life, some half a million black southerners moved to the industrial cities of the North.
 There, they competed with white immigrants for jobs and housing, which increased tensions between the races.

-In the “Red Summer” of 1919, a widespread series of urban race riots broke out, mostly initiated by whites, in which scores of black people were lynched and thousands were terrorized—while law-enforcement and government representatives generally did nothing.
+In the “Red Summer” of 1919, a widespread series of urban race riots broke out, initiated by whites, in which scores of black people were lynched and thousands were terrorized—while law-enforcement and government representatives generally did nothing.
 Many African-American veterans played an active role in defending their communities during Red Summer.
-Despite this atmosphere of noxious racism, African Americans achieved extraordinary things in the arts, education, sports, and other fields during these years.
+Despite this atmosphere of noxious racism, African-Americans achieved extraordinary things in the arts, education, sports, and other fields during these years.
 In particular, black artists created enduring literary, musical, and visual-arts works in a movement known as the Harlem Renaissance, a turning point in black cultural history which helped African-American writers and artists gain control over the representation of black culture and experience in Western high culture.

 - Lesson objective and standards

 - Materials list